 - 6 ounces shredded cheese Cheddar or Pepper Jack

 - 1 ½ cups almond flour plus more for dusting

 - Coarse salt for sprinkling

 - Preheat the oven to 300ºF and line a work surface with a large silicone baking mat.
 Dust the mat lightly with almond flour.

 - In a large microwave-safe bowl, melt the cheese on high in 30 second increments until well melted and can be stirred together to a smooth consistency.

 - Turn the dough out onto the prepared work surface and top with a piece of parchment or waxed paper.
-Roll out as thinly as you can, no more than about 1/8 inches thick.
+Roll out as thinly as you can, no more than about ⅛ inches thick.

-- To make little circles in the middle, take a straw and poke a hole (then blow out the material that’s stuck in the straw from the other end).
+- Cut the crackers into the desired shape and size using a pizza wheel or a sharp knife.
+For snack size crackers, make them about 1 inches across.
+To make little circles in the middle, take a straw and poke a hole in the center of each cracker.
 You can also simply take a fork and prick the crackers a few times.

 - Brush the dough with the melted butter and sprinkle with the coarse salt, pressing lightly to adhere.